ExpediaGroup/adaptive-alerting/docs/architecture.md

 represent true anomalies, and then perhaps an aggregation layer on top to create an ensemble-based approach.
-For example, we can imagine having a rules-based provider that makes certain Splunk queries depending on the metric metric involved, and various ML-based providers (naive Bayes classifiers, multiple logistic regression, neural network classifiers, etc.) to help decide whether an outlier represents an anomaly.
+For example, we can imagine having a rules-based provider that makes certain Splunk queries depending on the metric involved, and various ML-based providers (naive Bayes classifiers, multiple logistic regression, neural network classifiers, etc.) to help decide whether an outlier represents an anomaly.

 We will also need to evaluate the anomaly detection classifications.
 Precision, recall and F measure make sense here too.